MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-pdf-viewer-teams.md

 1. Select **Save**.

-After you select save, Teams uses Adobe Acrobat app as the default viewer for PDF files.
+After you select save, Teams uses Adobe Acrobat app as the default file handler for PDF files.

-If you want to selectively allow the Adobe Acrobat app for a few specific individuals or for a group, you can assign a [custom app permission policy](teams-app-permission-policies.md).
+If you want to selectively allow the Adobe Acrobat app for a few individuals or for a group, you can assign a [custom app permission policy](teams-app-permission-policies.md).

 Know the following information about this functionality:

 * After the policy is set up, it typically takes a [few hours](teams-app-setup-policies.md) for the app to be available for users.
-After the policy is set up, installed app is available for users after a few hours.
+* After the policy is set up, installed app is available for users after a few hours.
 * Viewing of PDF files that are pinned in channels as a tab and viewing of PDF files in assignments app continues to be powered by the native Teams experience.
 * Adobe Acrobat as a default PDF viewer in Teams works only on desktop and web clients.
-It is not supported on mobile client.
+It isn't supported on mobile client.
-* Users need an Adobe Acrobat plan to use premium tools such as Export PDF, Organize Pages, Combine Files, Compress PDF, and Protect PDF.
+* Users need an Adobe Acrobat plan to use the premium tools such as Export PDF, Organize Pages, Combine Files, Compress PDF, and Protect PDF.
 * To uninstall the app, end-users can remove the app from the Teams client.
 Admin can remove the Adobe Acrobat app by using setup policy.
 * If you block Adobe Acrobat app, then remove it from the setup policy.
-It ensures that end-user experience reverts to the native PDF file viewer.
+It ensures that the end-user experience reverts to the native PDF file viewer.

-> [!NOTE]
-> From Teams desktop client, if you face any issues while signing in to Adobe Acrobat app, use Teams in browser to sign in.
+* From Teams desktop client, if you face any issues while signing in to Adobe Acrobat app, use Teams in browser to sign in.

 <!---
 Admins can block the Adobe Acrobat app once it's set as a default handler.
 Before the admin blocks the app, remove the setup policy to ensure that the end-users are safely brought back to Teams default experience.